presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

 	(Wikipedia)

-3. Define a function called add_three, which takes one integer as input and returns that integer + 3.

-.. activecode:: ps_5_3

-    # Write your code here.
-    # (The tests for this problem are going to try to CALL the function that you write!)

-    ====

-    import test
-    try:
-      print "testing if add_three(2) equals 5"
-      test.testEqual(add_three(2),5)
-      print "testing if add_three(33) equals 36"
-      test.testEqual(add_three(33),36)
-    except:
-      print "The function add_three has not been defined yet, OR it hasn't been defined properly"

 4. Write code **that will keep printing what the user inputs over and over until the user enters the string "quit".**